The Mexican Political Spectrum Explained

 The Spectrum at a Glance

-On the far left sits Morena, the ruling party of President Andres Manuel Lopez Obrador.
-It champions energy nationalism, expanded welfare programs, and an anti-elite message that resonates with many working-class and rural voters.
-Leaning left is the Party of the Democratic Revolution (PRD), a social democratic party that has declined sharply as many of its supporters moved to Morena.
-The centrist spot is held by Movimiento Ciudadano (MC), a pragmatic party focused on balanced fiscal policy and institutional stability, often critical of both Morena and the old guard.
-Leaning right is the Institutional Revolutionary Party (PRI), which governed Mexico for most of the 20th century and now occupies a technocratic, pro-business stance.
-On the far right is the National Action Party (PAN), which advocates free markets, social conservatism, and Catholic values, and emphasizes rule of law and institutional checks.
+On the far left is Morena, the ruling party under President Andres Manuel Lopez Obrador.
+Morena champions a state led economy, energy nationalism, expanded social welfare, and anti elite populism.
+Leaning left is the Party of the Democratic Revolution (PRD), a social democratic party focused on workers' rights and democratic reform, though it has shrunk considerably.
+At the pragmatic center is Movimiento Ciudadano, a centrist party that balances market friendly policies with social programs and institutional stability.
+Leaning right is the Institutional Revolutionary Party (PRI), once the dominant force for decades, now a technocratic, pro business party with a corporatist history.
+On the far right is the National Action Party (PAN), which advocates free markets, social conservatism, Catholic values, and rule of law.

 The Real Fault Lines